joacorapela/svGPFA_rivarly/README.md

 ## customize optimization parameters

-in The current implementation of the code the optimization parameters are hardcoded in `doEstimateSVGPFA.py`.
+In the current implementation of the code the optimization parameters are hardcoded in `doEstimateSVGPFA.py`.
 You may want to change `maxiter` or `tol` in the dictionary `optim_params` (the maximum number of iteration and the convergence tolerance for the optimization)

 ## run `doEstimateSVGPFA.py`
 20. `python doEstimateSVGPFA.py`

-the optimization result is a dictionary with keys `params`: svGPFA parameters
+The optimization result is a dictionary with keys `params`: svGPFA parameters
 `lower_bound_hist`: list of (increasing) lower bound values achieved at each iteration `elapse_time_hist`: list of elapsed times for each iteration